MKLab-ITI/pygrank/tutorials/postprocessors.md

 ### <kbd>Postprocessor</kbd> BoostedSeedOversampling

 Iteratively performs seed oversampling and combines found ranks by weighting them with a Boosting scheme.
-Initializes the class with a base ranker and the boosting scheme's parameters.
+Initializes the class with a base ranker and the boosting scheme'personalization parameters.

 Attributes:
  * *ranker:* The base ranker instance.